(35 ILCS 105/3-6)

 Sales tax holiday items.

-(a) The tangible personal property described in this subsection qualifies for the
+(a) Any tangible personal property described in this subsection is a sales tax holiday item and qualifies for the

 1.25% reduced rate of tax for the period set forth in Section 3-10 of this Act (hereinafter